adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

      python -m Local --input ./data/german-original.data --output ./output/testing.txt

-    OPTIONAL Step to run this job as a Custom Template
+    *Optional Step to run this job as a Custom Template*

-    8. If you wish to run this Dataflow job as a Custom Template.
-    Use the command below to create the template in GCS bucket of your choice. python3 batch-pipeline.py \
+    8. If you wish to run this Dataflow job as a Custom Template, use the command below to create the template in GCS bucket of your choice. python3 batch-pipeline.py \
      --runner DataFlowRunner \
      --project <Your Project Name> \